-Remark 1.1 Although many of the notions and results in this work apply to general traced balanced monoidal categories, in this paper we restrict our attention only to traced symmetric monoidal categories, firstly because for ease of presentation, and secondly because most of examples relevant to computer science seem to be instances of symmetric monoidal categories.
+Remark 1.1.
+Although many of the notions and results in this work apply to general traced balanced monoidal categories (where we may have nontrivial intertwiners and twists [15, 22] which are essential for interpreting the ribbon diagrams [25]), in this paper we restrict our attention only to traced symmetric monoidal categories, firstly because for ease of presentation, and secondly because most of examples relevant to computer science seem to be instances of symmetric monoidal categories.
 So by a traced monoidal category, in this paper we mean a traced symmetric monoidal category unless otherwise stated.